Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Not Omnipotent (all powerful): Jesus said the power of God within you is greater than the power of Satan.
 For those who believe in Jesus, Satan is already a defeated foe (John 12:31).
 He is strong only to those who yield to him.
 His power is limited by the power of God (Job 1:10-12) and he is only able to overcome a believer as they yield control to him.

 Not omnipresent (present everywhere): he dispatches a host of demons throughout the earth to do his will and accomplish his purposes

-**Further Study**
+## Further Study

-His words (learn his strategies):

-Genesis 3:1,4,5; Job 1:7-12; Job 2:1-6; Matthew 4:1-11; Luke 4:1-13.
+His words (learn his strategies): Genesis 3:1, 4, 5; Job 1:7-12; Job 2:1-6; Matthew 4:1-11; Luke 4:1-13.

-Satan is an exact opposite of the Holy Spirit. to Himself.
-Satan is committed to draw men
+Satan is an exact opposite of the Holy Spirit.
+Satan is committed to draw men to himself

-The Spirit was sent by God to draw men away from God.
+The Spirit was sent by God to draw men away from God. (what is this referring to?)

 |                     |                  |                                |
 | ------------------- | ---------------- | ------------------------------ |